Skip to content

 • Verify the licence first.
 Everything else comes second.

 • Choose sites that match your interests.
-If you’re mostly a punter, favour great odds and live markets.
+If you’re mostly a punter, you favour great odds and live markets.
 If you enjoy quick games that are offered under bookmaker licences, make sure they sit inside a legal SA operator’s platform.

 • Compare bonuses by their terms, not just headline numbers.
 Look at wagering, expiry, and eligible markets or games.